Codeer-Software/Selenium.WebForms/README.md

 What is Selenium.WebForms?
 ---
+- Wrapped test library selenium in C#
-The Selenium.WebForms, wraps the Seleinum in C#, test libraries to handle the controls of ASP.NET Web applications in a simple manner.
+- You can use the controls of ASP.NET Web Applications to simple
 ![image](/image.png)

 Sample Code